alco/objc.string/README.md

 **objc.string** has two basic principles at its core:

-* All functions adhere to functional style: they return a new object, leaving the original string untouched.
+* All methods adhere to functional style: they return a new object, leaving the original string untouched.

-* At the same time, most of the functions can be chained to efficiently perform multiple string operations in one sequence avoiding unnecessary memory allocations.
+* At the same time, most of the methods can be chained to efficiently perform multiple string operations in one sequence avoiding unnecessary memory allocations.

 Consider the following example: